bryantm1123/bryantm1123.github.io/_pages/tutorials/swift-thread-safe-cache/swift-thread-safe-cache.md

 **Step 6:** Return the image.

 ## Loading an Image with Image Cache
-Now that we've built an asynchronous image cache on top of our generic, thread-safe cache, let's load an image.
+Now that we've built an asynchronous image cache on top of our thread-safe generic cache, let's load an image.

 ```
 // 1